 Around 2007, when I finally got around to fleshing out the story, I was going through another kind of heartbreak.
 I was also adjusting to living on my own in a different country for the first time.
 I wrote this story.
 I was a bit frightened and awed by it, but I was not happy with it.
 I submitted it, it was rejected.
 And I thought, “Well, that’s that.”

-I wanted to set it on Sesen.
+But eventually I decided I wanted to rewrite it, and I wanted to set it on Sesen.

 So I slowly whittled away at it from year to year.
 A little frightened of the story but still believing in it.
 Then last year after I finished all of the Tower of the Rosewater Goblet stories, armed with the accelerated worldbuilding I had done for those stories (after 2-3 decades, I started writing Sesen stories when I was 14), I was finally able to work out what I wanted to say in this story, and why it was so right to set it four generations after the first human Arrivals settled in.
 This is a story in a world where people are still remembering, and grieving for Earth.
 And really, there are so many levels of grieving in here but I didn’t want it to be just about that.